 A history of TARAZ

-The taraz had many influences through the centuries.
+The Taraz had many influences throughout the centuries.
 These included the Byzantine, Roman, Arabic, Persian, Russian and others.
-These influences helped shape the design of the taraz.
+These influences helped shape the design of the Taraz.
 There is historic significance to the evolution of the national costume.

 We have been able to determine how clothing developed through surviving ancient frescoes and artwork.
 There are also written documents describing the clothes of the day.
-These surviving records help to chronicle historical development and artistic creativity of the taraz.
+These surviving records help to chronicle the historical development and artistic creativity of the Taraz.

 Accessories for Taraz